By MARY CLARE JALONICK, ERIC TUCKER and LISA MASCARO

 If approved by the Democratic-majority committee, the recommendation of criminal charges would go to the full House.
 Approval there would send them to the Justice Department, which has final say on prosecution.

 Asked if the Justice Department should prosecute those who refuse to testify, Biden said yes.

 “I hope that the committee goes after them and holds them accountable,” Biden told reporters Friday at the White House.

 The showdown with Bannon is just one facet of a broad and escalating congressional inquiry, with 19 subpoenas issued so far and thousands of pages of documents flowing to the committee and its staff.
 Challenging Bannon’s defiance is a crucial step for the panel, whose members are vowing to restore the force of congressional subpoenas after they were routinely flouted during Trump’s time in office.

-The committee had scheduled a Thursday deposition with Bannon, but his lawyer said that Trump had directed him not to comply, citing information that was potentially protected by executive privileges afforded to a president.
+The committee had scheduled a Thursday deposition with Bannon, but his lawyer said Trump had directed him not to produce any information protected by executive privileges afforded to a president, and Bannon wouldn’t comply “until these issues are resolved.”
 Bannon, who was not a White House staffer on Jan.
 6, also failed to provide documents to the panel by a deadline last week.